Gapminder/gapminder-offline/docs/setup-the-project.md

        },
 ```

-The most important part of the dmg block is `"path": "/Applications"` - this is the rule for the installation way to Applications folder
+The most important part of the `dmg` block is `"path": "/Applications"` - this parameter points to installation directory in MacOS.

-Recommended to save *.yml files with version of app in the name (latest-mac.v-X.X.X.yml)to be able to can roll back to the previous version for the future
+It's recommended to save *.yml files with application version in their name (i.e latest-mac.v-X.X.X.yml) so it will be possible roll back to the previous version in the future.

-### For all platforms
+### Parameters common for all platforms

-* publish - for auto-update (where is released versions).
-Include:
+* publish - auto-update parameter (when new version releases):
-  * `"provider": "s3"` - where is the app hold
+  * `"provider": "s3"` - specifies where app is stored;
-  * `"bucket": "gapminder-offline"` - bucket on "s3"
+  * `"bucket": "gapminder-offline"` - bucket on Amazon "S3";
-  * `"path": "dist"` - the folder which holds the app files
+  * `"path": "dist"` - directory which holds app files;

-* `fileAssociations` - status of the app, how to start the app from double-click
+  * `fileAssociations` - status of an application, defines how to application acts after double-clicking on it;
-* `"publisherName": "COMODO RSA Code Signing CA"` - company which provided the opportunity to publish the application
+  * `"publisherName": "COMODO RSA Code Signing CA"` - company which provided an opportunity to publish application;

-## Deploying process
+## Deploy process

-You need to copy the app files to appropriate storage "S3" (bucket: "gapminder-offline" ; folder: "dist").
+You need to copy application files to appropriate "S3" storage (bucket: "gapminder-offline" ; folder: "dist").

-Files list by the platform is the following:
+Files listed by platform are following:

 ### Windows